Xochimilco: History

 Aztec emperor Moctezuma Xocoyotzin imposed a new governor, Omácatl, onto Xochimilco due to the arrival of the Spanish, but this governor was forced to return to Tenochtitlan, when the emperor was taken prisoner.
 He was then succeeded by Macuilxochitecuhtli, but eighty days later he too went to Tenochtitlan to fight the Spanish alongside Cuitláhuac.
 He was followed by Apochquiyautzin, who remained loyal to Tenochtitlan.
 For this reason, Hernán Cortés decided to send armies to subdue Xochimilco before taking Tenochtitlan.
 This occurred on 16 April 1521.
 During the battle, Cortés was almost killed when he fell off his horse, but he was saved by a soldier named Cristóbal de Olea.
 The battle was fierce and left few Xochimilca warriors alive.
 The invaders later raped and pillaged the city.
 According to legend, it was after this battle that Cuauhtémoc came to Xochimilco and planted a juniper tree in the San Juan neighborhood to commemorate the event.

 Pre-Hispanic Xochimilco was an island connected to the mainland by three causeways.
 One of these still exists in the form of Avenida Guadalupe I.Ramirez, one of the city's main streets.
 This causeway led to the main ceremonial center of the town, which was called the Quilaztli.
 The Spanish destroyed the Quilaztli during the Conquest, and replaced it with the San Bernardino de Siena Church, which would become the social and political center of the colonial city.
 The city in turn, was the most important settlement in the south of the Valley of Mexico in the colonial era.
 It became a settlement of Spanish, criollos and mestizos, with the indigenous living in rural communities outside of the city proper.

 During the Siege of Tenochtitlan, Hernán Cortés attacked the city and the "great number of warriors" in it.
 During the battle, Cortes was knocked from his horse, and almost captured by the Mexicans.
-The following day, Guatemoc sent ten thousand warriors by land and two thousand by canoe to attack the Spaniards, followed by ten thousand reinforcements.
+The following day, Cuauhtémoc sent ten thousand warriors by land and two thousand by canoe to attack the Spaniards, followed by ten thousand reinforcements.
 The Mexicans were defeated, and Cortes was able to capture five Mexican captains.
 Cortes then proceeded with his march.
+Still into the siege, Xochimilco eventually changed sides and joined Cortés, sending ambassadors to him along with the ambassadors of the neighboring Otomi, who also came to join him.

-After the Conquest, Apochquiyauhtzin, the last lord of Xochimilco, was baptized with the name of Luís Cortés Cerón de Alvarado in 1522 and he was allowed to continue governing under the Spanish.
+After the conquest, Apochquiyauhtzin, the last lord of Xochimilco, was baptized with the name of Luíis Cortés Cerón de Alvarado in 1522 and was allowed to continue governing under the Spanish.
 Evangelization was undertaken here by Martín de Valencia with a number of others who are known as the first twelve Franciscans in Mexico.
 Their monastery was built between 1534 and 1579, along with many chapels and churches in the Xochimilco area, a hospital in Tlacoapa and a school.
 Xochimilco was made an encomienda of Pedro de Alvarado in 1521 and remained such until 1541.